-EIC tests should be carried out by a qualified engineer and the purpose of the inspection is to:
+EICRs should be carried out by a qualified and competent person, who in most cases will be a qualified electrician and the purpose of the inspection is to:

 The EICR will detail any damage, defects or dangerous conditions present.
 If the property is considered unsafe, the report will state “unsatisfactory” and remedial action will be required within 28 days or within the period specified in the report if sooner - beginning on the date of the inspection.